TL;DR

 The top 10 in each category represent the apps most likely to hurt you in that specific way.

-Top 10 apps to manage without SCIM by total financial impact
+Top 10 by total financial impact

 These apps hurt you from every angle: licenses, labor, and compliance cleanup.